 I enjoy working in the Writing Center and hope I am of help to whoever comes in.

-I am a lecturer in the English Dept. My greatest accomplishments include completing the Boston marathon in 4 and ½ hours, being nominated for Sundress Publication's Best of the Net 2012 Award, and starring as The School Master in Wild West City Amusement Park.
+I am an assistant professor in the English Dept. My greatest accomplishments include completing the Boston marathon in 4 and ½ hours, being nominated for Sundress Publication's Best of the Net 2012 Award, and starring as The School Master in Wild West City Amusement Park.

 After teaching classical art in a private atelier for nearly a decade, I decided to return to university to finish a degree in English education.
 I'm a junior, and this year received the English department's writing scholarship, the Grace Loving Gibson Endowed Scholarship.
 I fell in love with writing in high school, with reading long before, and I'm very excited to return to literature studies with a more focused and critical eye, and for the opportunity to work with students who come the writing center at all stages of their projects.